 I believe in the phrase: "Happy customers are the best form of marketing."
 I can personally attest that this applies to both a family-owned pizza restaurant and an early-stage SaaS company.
 I've found that happy customers give positive recommendations, which leads to word-of-mouth referrals.
 This has certainly been true for us at Energy Toolbase and allowed us to scale our user base without a big marketing budget.
 I think that loyal customers are more willing to share honest feedback, both positive and negative.
 They tell us things they love about the product and when they see a bug or want to request a new feature.
 This feedback loop has helped guide our product road map.
 It's like having a good friend who tells it to you straight.
 If they think that the soup needs more salt, they're going to say so.

 Make sure everyone pulls their weight.

 Over the last four years, we've grown without taking any outside capital.
 We have made a lot of personal sacrifices early on.
 We didn't pay ourselves until we had real revenue and then drew small salaries to just cover living expenses.
 As we've grown, we've only made new hires when we've had the cash flow to justify it.
 Closely watching the bottom line has forced us to hire selectively and make sure everyone pulls their own weight.
 This approach differs from many of the companies we compete with that have taken the more traditional SaaS path of raising capital and then using that money to acquire more customers and revenue.
-There are obviously advantages and disadvantages of both approaches.
+There are obviously advantages and disadvantages to both approaches.
 I think that bootstrapping our growth has forced us to be more disciplined.

 These family business principles have allowed us to scale our user base, build a strong brand and retain 100 percent control of our company and vision.
 I'd like to think we are building a sustainable foundation on which to grow without losing sight of our core values.